Megafunk/MassSample/README.md

 ```

 ##### 4.6.2.2 Presence requirements in Fragments
-Fragments can define presence rules in an additional `EMassFragmentPresence` parameter through `AddRequirement`.
+Fragments and shared fragments can define presence rules in an additional `EMassFragmentPresence` parameter through `AddRequirement` and `AddSharedRequirement`, respectively.

 ```c++
 void UMyProcessor::ConfigureQueries()